 The 25lb “Bulldog” drag system is more than any bass fisherman will surely ever need.
 To go along with this, the spool holds approximately 125 yards of 12 pound mono which is plenty big enough if you are trying to get the most out of the drag system with heavier line.
 Lastly, we have a multitude of gear ratios available to suit your needs, 5.6:1 (22.2 IPT), 6.8:1 (26.9 IPT), 7.5:1 (29.7 IPT). and a blazing fast 8.3:1 (32.8 IPT).
 This reel has nearly all of the features you’d expect; clicking tension knob and star drag, Beetle Wing side plate, an arrowhead line guide, and an integrated hook keeper located on the top of the frame.

-In relation to the smoothness of this reel, it is almost night and day compared to cheaper reels.
-But, from the reels I have acquired, the Abu Garcia Zata is a close contender.
-To be fair, both of these reels blow the competition out of the water.
-The Concept C2 is in a class of its own and you will know exactly what I am talking about if you pick one of these up.
+In relation to the performance of this reel, it is almost a night and day difference in comparison to cheaper reels and even the Origin line of reels by 13 Fishing.
+From the reels I have acquired, the Abu Garcia Zata is a close contender, but to be fair, both of these reels blow the competition out of the water.
+You will know exactly what I am talking about if you pick one of these up.
+Even though one may look at the specs and see it only has the 9 ball bearings, it performs flawless.
+I used my specific model for pitching creature baits to weedlines, docks and trees and have never had any issues and would rate it as smooth as other reels with 11 to 12 ball bearings.
+Realistically, you only need three bearings on a reel for it to perform well: one on each side of the spool and one on the handle shaft, so don’t let the amount of ball bearings determine whether or not to buy it.
 Interestingly enough though the bearings make a “whirring” noise similar to that of Shimano’s DC line of reels.

 BFA’s score: 11/10.
 I am extremely impressed and I cannot believe it has taken me this long to acquire a higher end 13 Fishing reel.
 This is a prime example of, “you get what you pay for.”